Lathrop Brown: Construct Tin House inland

-Later life
+Later life and legacy

-Brown was a member of a committee to supervise the Graduate School of Public Administration of Harvard University in 1954 and 1955.

-Death and burial

-He died in Fort Myers, Florida and was cremated; the ashes were interred in Abbey of the Light, Manasota Memorial Park, Sarasota, Florida.
+Brown was a member of a committee to supervise the Harvard Kennedy School in 1954 and 1955.
+He died on November 28, 1959, aged 76, in Fort Myers, Florida, and was cremated; the ashes were interred in Abbey of the Light, Manasota Memorial Park, Sarasota, Florida.

-Legacy

 His home at Nissequogue, New York, known as Land of Clover, was added to the National Register of Historic Places in 1993.